datanucleus/docs-datanucleus/src/site/markdown/download.md

         </td>
         <td style="vertical-align: middle; width: 100%;" bgcolor="#FFFFFF">
             <a href="http://www.datanucleus.org/downloads/eclipse-update" target="_blank"><b>Eclipse Plugin</b></a> :
-            Development of a DataNucleus-enabled project using Eclipse would benefit from the DataNucleus Eclipse plugin providing enhancement of classes and the opportunity to create the database schema.
-You can download this plugin by adding the DataNucleus "Eclipse Update" site of
+            The DataNucleusEclipse plugin provides enhancement of classes and the opportunity to manage the database schema.
-            <i>http://www.datanucleus.org/downloads/eclipse-update</i> to your Eclipse configuration.
+            You can download this plugin by adding the DataNucleus "Eclipse Update" site of <i>http://www.datanucleus.org/downloads/eclipse-update</i> to your Eclipse configuration.
         </td>
     </tr>
     <tr>